How to Make Caviar with Tea

 To make the best tea caviar, choose your ingredients first.
 You can do a very simple caviar by using tea leaves only, or a mix of different ingredients and sweeteners.

 Tea – This recipe is made with Mulled Wine tea blend from Whittards because it’s both festive and full of flavour.
 Tea was lightly sweetened with white sugar too.
 Some other teas you can try are flavourful blends, strong and smoky black teas or chocolate and fruit flavoured Camellia sinensis teas.
-If you want to make an herbal tea caviar, teas such as mint, hibiscus, and lavender will be amazing too.
+If you want to make an caviar, teas such as mint, hibiscus, and lavender will be amazing too.

 Some teas you can try using: